 Media Optimizer configuration

-Cloudinary's Media Optimizer simplifies the process to optimize and deliver high-quality media with high performance, low latency and massive scalability.
+Cloudinary's Media Optimizer is for targeted Enterprise organizations and simplifies the process to optimize and deliver high-quality media with high performance, low latency and massive scalability.

 This page explains how to configure your Media Optimizer setup by introducing you to the key concepts, providing some examples showing what to configure in different situations, and providing step-by-step instructions for each element of the configuration.